 It had more space than the slightly more distinguished Carnegie in Ravenna I visited a few hours before my calamity with the gravel.
 The town had plans and the site for a new library, but not the funds.

 A substitute librarian was on duty.
 It was a rare librarian that required a code for its WIFI.
 She had to make a call to find out what it was--booksrfun.
 I was there when school let out and its lone upstairs room was suddenly filled with kids wanting on to the computers.
 There is no greater emblem of small town America than kids leaving their bikes unlocked and in disarray out front.

 The Carnegie in Arcadia was only open four days a week for just three-and-a-half hours at a time.

 The Carnegie in Loup City was now a law office that maintained its regal demeanor facing on to the town's main square where in 1934 there was a demonstration known as the "Loup City Riot."

 A historical plaque explained that women poultry workers were threatening a strike over their wages.
-Ela Reefe "Mother" Bloor of the American Communist Party and others came to tow to support their cause.
+Ela Reefe "Mother" Bloor of the American Communist Party and others came to support their cause.
 It resulted in a clash with local residents.
-Bloor and others in her group were given jail sentences and fine, squashing "the attempt of the far left to organize farmers and workers in Nebraska."
+Bloor and others in her group were given jail sentences and fines, squashing "the attempt of the far left to organize farmers and workers in Nebraska."
 Alexander Payne might have another Nebraska movie here, or John Sayles could have his first.